ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 ![Under construction](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/webpageunderconstruction-1024x681.jpg)

-**_DeAwkwardize_** is the working title for a project to tokenize comments and logging in Python source code and render them unobtrusive when reading the code, which ideally might be easily readable on its own.
+**_DeAwkwardize_** is the working title for a project to tokenize comments and logging in Python source code and render them unobtrusive when reading the code.

 The Deawk method of the class substitutes tokens for logging and comment-statements in the Python source code, writing a "deawkwardized" version of the code to file.